hattan/shArg/README.md

   ./list.sh -i 1.1.1.1,2.2.2.2
   ```

   ***Note:*** For csv inputs, please ensure that there is no space between elements and associated commas.
-This applies event with quotes inputs.
+This applies even with quoted inputs.

   ```shell
   # This will work